-While I’ve never been a Lovecraft, I’ve always been a huge fan of schlocky 1980s movies loosely based on his works.
+While I’ve never been an HP Lovecraft fan, I’ve always been a huge fan of schlocky 1980s movies loosely based on his works.
 So my feelings about this two films from the new millennium pretty much make total sense.

 THE SHUNNED HOUSE (2003)